natekim27/oss-training-templates/README.md

 # Git Workflow

-This is an example repo for the GT OSPO VSIP Spring 2024 Program.
+This is a template repo for the OSPO Training Course that students can fork to start lessons from.